Logical Characterizations of Fuzzy Bisimulations in Fuzzy Modal Logics over Residuated Lattices: The Hennessy-Milner Property

 By~\eqref{fop: GDJSK 00}, this implies that

 which contradicts the definition of $Z(x,x')$.

 Analogously, it can be proved that $Z$ satisfies the condition~\eqref{eq: FB3}.
 This completes the proof. \myend \end{proof}

-\begin{corollary} Let $\mM$ be a fuzzy Kripke model that is witnessed w.r.t.\ \fKz and modally saturated.\footnote{These conditions are satisfied, for example, when $\mM$ is image-finite.} Suppose that the underlying residuated lattice \mbox{$\mL = \tuple{L, \leq, \fand, \fto, 0, 1}$} is complete and $\fand$ is continuous.
+\begin{corollary} Let $\mM$ be an image-finite fuzzy Kripke model.
+Suppose that the underlying residuated lattice \mbox{$\mL = \tuple{L, \leq, \fand, \fto, 0, 1}$} is linear and complete and $\fand$ is continuous.
 Then, the greatest fuzzy auto-bisimulation of $\mM$ exists and is a fuzzy equivalence relation. \end{corollary}